Find the report that covers the type 2 diabetes genes

 - Fresh Fruit: Fruits are rich in fiber and antioxidants and are a nutrient-dense choice for satisfying sweet cravings.

-Eating three servings of fresh fruit each day is associated with an 18% decrease in the risk of diabetes.
+Eating three servings of fresh fruit each day results in an 18% decrease in the risk of diabetes.

 Foods to Avoid: